bloominstituteoftechnology/Sprint-Challenge-State-Management-Smurfs/README.md

 ## Description

-In this challenge, you are to build the Smurfs village once again, only this time, you will utilize Redux as your state management.
+In this challenge, you are to build the Smurfs village once again, only this time, you will utilize context or Redux as your state management.
 Don't use any old code from your previous Smurfs Sprint Challenge.
-Build this challenge from the ground up using Redux.
+Build this challenge from the ground up using what you have learned about state management.

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

+- [ ] What problem does the context API help solve?
 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+- [ ] What is your favorite state management system you've learned and this sprint?
+Please explain why!

 ## Project Set Up